gijit/gi/README.md

 2018 Jan 30 update
 -------
+In release v0.7.7, make applied to slices works.
+For example, `make([]int, 4)` will create a new length four array filled with the zero value for `int`, and then take a slice of that array.

 In release v0.7.6, taking a slice of an array works.

 2018 Jan 29 update
 -------